bhanubtg23/receipt-processor/README.md

 **Receipt Processor Application Setup Guide**

 **Approach**

-From the usecase, preserving the receipt details seemed not mandatory but the data was saved for future developement, showing usage of in memory cache and also debugging any errors in the receipt in future
+From the requirements, preserving the receipt details is not mandatory but the receipt data is saved for future developement, showing usage of in memory cache and also debugging any errors in case of wrong calculation

 **Getting Started**